pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TermSetNavigation.md

 # TermSetNavigation

-This control allows you to navigatite a nd select  a Term from a TermSet.
-You can also configure context menu for a term to execute specific action .
+This control allows you to navigate and select a Term from a TermSet.
+You can also configure a context menu for a term to execute a specific action.